 In this week’s comic strip, Frenchy shares her BIG DREAM with us.
-When every other strips ends leaving readers wondering “what happens next”, Charmy’s Army answers the concerns with a blog explaining WHAT HAPPENS NEXT!
+When every other comic strip ends, leaving readers wondering “what happens next”, Charmy’s Army answers the concerns with a blog explaining WHAT HAPPENS NEXT!
 So, what DOES happen next in today’s comic strip?
 Frenchy flips the question back to Charmy and asks him, “Charmy.
 Don’t YOU have a dream you’d like to make a reality?”

-“I have a TON of them actually” Charmy answers with an expression of pure happiness with a relaxed acknowledgement, a simple sigh, as he drifts into a state of zen.
+“I have a TON of them actually” Charmy answers with an expression of pure happiness with a relaxed acknowledgment, a simple sigh, as he drifts into a state of zen.

 “Please share!” urges Frenchy as her eyes open wide with excitement.

-“I had one dream last night where I was able to fly…” Charmy answers, pauses slightly, and then continues, “Oh!
+“I had one dream last night where I was able to fly…” answer Charmy as he pauses slightly, and then continues, “Oh!
 I once had a dream that everything tasted like bacon!”

 Weaver pops in quickly and responds, “I had that dream too!
 It was so awesome!!!
 In my dream, even sheetrock tasted like bacon!”

 “Why would you be eating sheetrock in your dream?”
 Frenchy asks with a frustrated response.